semdial2025/semdial2025.github.io/_pages/register.md

 ## Registration

-The registration for Semdial 2025 is now open!
-We sincerely apologise for the delay.
+~~The registration for Semdial 2025 is now open!
-Please, use [this form](https://efemva69.forms.app/registration-semdial 'Registration form') to register.
+Please, use [this form](https://efemva69.forms.app/registration-semdial 'Registration form') to register.~~ Registration is now closed.

 To ensure your paper is presented in the main Semdial sessions, at least one author must complete the registration.

-If you have any questions regarding the form, please, contact us via e-mail: <semdial2025@uni-bielefeld.de>.
+If you have any questions regarding, please, contact us via e-mail: <semdial2025@uni-bielefeld.de>.

 ### Pricing